pangteckchun/aws-cloud-dev/aws-assoc-architect.md

 ### VPC - Subnets ###
 - A subnet resides within one AZ.
 - All subnets created are private by default.
--  A public subnet must have an internet gateway and route to the gateway.
-You create and attach the internet gateway and route tables to make a subnet public in AWS.
+-  A public subnet must have an internet gateway and route table to the gateway; i.e. you create and attach the internet gateway and route tables to make a subnet public in AWS.
 -  If your subnet is associated with a route table that has a route to an internet gateway, it’s known as a public subnet.
 - A subnet does not allow outbound traffic by default.
 Your VPC uses route tables to determine where to route traffic.
 To allow your VPC to route internet traffic, you create an outbound route in your route table with an internet gateway as a target, or destination.
 - A public subnet holds resources that work with inbound and outbound traffic; needs: route table, internet gateway, elastic IP addresses.